-- Excluding LUNs from the NetVault Backup Selections pages - · Performing a restore in which Disk Numbers are different from the backup - Access denied during MBR recovery - · Restoring a saveset creates a filesystem with default parameters - VMware ESX and ESXi Server 4.x and earlier not supported with Windows PE
+- · Excluding LUNs from the NetVault Selections pages - Performing a restore in which Disk Numbers are different from the backup - · Access denied during MBR recovery - VMware ESX and ESXi Server 4.x and earlier not supported with Windows PE - Attaching a restored VMDK image to a VM fails to power on the machine [DNBMR-1223] - VMDK restore job to remote ESXi 6.0 fails with failure to clone error [DNBMR-1249]

-Excluding LUNs from the NetVault Backup Selections pages
+Excluding LUNs from the NetVault Selections pages

 In some instances of using the Windows PE-based Plug-in Offline Client, the logical unit numbers (LUNs) of a Fibre Channel card are identified as drives by the Windows Disk Manager.
-As a result, NetVault Backup might also interpret the LUNs as drives, display them on the NetVault Backup Selections page, and attempt to include them in a backup job if they are selected.
+As a result, NetVault might also interpret the LUNs as drives, display them on the NetVault Selections page, and attempt to include them in a backup job if they are selected.
 The VSS Backup job then fails because of this issue.
-To work around this issue, you can edit the "nvdrw.cfg" file to prevent the LUNs from appear on the NetVault Backup Selections page.
+To work around this issue, you can edit the "nvdrw.cfq" file to prevent the LUNs from appear on the NetVault Selections page.

-To update the file, perform the following steps.
+To update the file